EHDEN/DatabaseCatalogue/README.md

 # DatabaseCatalogue
-Issue tracking for the Database Catalogue Development
+Issue tracking for the Database Catalogue Development in the [EHDEN project](www.ehden.eu).

+More information will follow.